hyperhydrosis treatment

 How long does hyperhidrosis treatment take to work?

 This depends on which hyperhidrosis treatment you choose.
 Prescription antiperspirants show results in 1-2 weeks.
-Botox injections work within 3-7 days and last 4-6 months.
-Oral medications can take 2-4 weeks to reach full effectiveness.
+Botox injections may begin to take effect within several days, with duration varying between individuals.
+Oral medications may take several weeks to show noticeable effects.

 Is hyperhidrosis treatment painful?

 Most hyperhidrosis treatment options cause minimal discomfort.
 Topical treatments might cause skin irritation initially.
-Botox injections feel like small pinpricks and take 15-30 minutes.
+Botox injections may cause temporary discomfort at injection sites and take 15-30 minutes.
 Your dermatologist can use numbing cream to reduce any discomfort.

 Will my insurance cover hyperhidrosis treatment?